whitallee/animal-family-backend/README.md

     - task

     - check all admin/auth endpoints for a return
+    - will need to add a dupe check when changing ownership

 - Add CreateAnimalAndEnclosure and/or CreateEnclosureAndAnimalsssss for simultaneous creation
 - Add UpdateUser and UpdateSubject functions and routes to all service